Thor110/WoWRevived/README.md

 	- Import & Export as .txt file.
 	- Undo changes to current string.
 	- Edited strings highlighted.
-- ❌ 5 : Map Editor ( Basic Parsing Implemented )
+- ❌ 5 : Map Editor ( Basic Parsing Implemented - 1% Complete )
 	- Basic parsing of .nsb filetypes.
-- ❌ 6 : No-CD Music Fix
+- ❌ 6 : No-CD Music Fix ( Researching Solution - 0% Complete )
-- ❌ 7 : Decomp/Recomp
+- ❌ 7 : Decomp/Recomp ( Not Started - 0% Complete )
-- ❌ 8 : Remake
+- ❌ 8 : Remake ( Not Started - 0% Complete )

 This might not all happen but we wanted to create a more accessible guide for running the game on modern systems, while the information exists much of it is scattered across the internet.